Single Serving Deep Dish Chocolate Chip Cookie

-This Single Serving Deep Dish Chocolate Chip Cookie is slightly crisp on the edges, soft in the center, and so easy to make.
+This Deep Dish Single Serve Chocolate Chip Cookie is slightly crisp on the edges, soft in the center, and so easy to make.
 You can even bake this recipe into 4 cookies, so it’s perfect for sharing too!

 Now, let me first say that when I say single serving cookie that I use that term loosely.
 This recipe makes a pretty good sized deep dish cookie, which you could probably eat in one sitting.
 You can also divide this deep dish cookie in half, save the other half for later, or share it with someone else.